7shi/dante-la-el/Inferno/MT/compare-en.md

 and lead you from here to the eternal place;
 </td></tr>
 <tr><td>Bard-1</td><td align="right">114</td><td>
-and I will draw you from here through an eternal place;
+and I will draw you from here through eternal place;
 </td></tr>
 <tr><td>Bard-2</td><td align="right">114</td><td>
-And will lead you out of here by eternal place;
+and I will lead you from here through eternal place;
 </td></tr>
 <tr><td>DeepL</td><td align="right">114</td><td>
 And draw thee from thence to an eternal place;